SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 Month 2: Scale Content and Authority

 Editorial cadence.
-Publish 8 to 12 pieces that serve the keyword map.
+Publish 8 to 12 pieces that align with the keyword map.
 Mix short product-comparison pages, integration pages, and 1 to 2 long research-led content assets that earn links.
-Content marketing for SaaS works best when content types match buyer intent at each stage.
-A knowledge base article serves a different purpose than a comparison page, and your SaaS SEO strategy should reflect that.
+Content marketing for SaaS is most effective when content types match buyer intent at each stage of the funnel.
+A knowledge base article serves a different purpose than a comparison page, and your SaaS SEO strategy should reflect these distinctions.

 Programmatic opportunities.
 Identify repeatable page templates: integrations by vendor, vertical use cases, and feature comparisons that unlock hundreds of indexed pages with minimal manual effort.
 Programmatic SEO lets SaaS companies scale their organic footprint without proportionally scaling their content team.